ucsdmanorlab/PSSR2/docs/source/guide/start.rst

    ``hr_res`` must be lowered to the size of the *low-resolution* image and ``lr_scale`` must be set to -1.

 If a :doc:`../reference/data/PairedImageDataset` instance with *high-low-resolution* image pairs is given as the dataset, additional performance metrics will be calculated.
-To define both *high-resolution* and *low-resolution* data paths, provide both paths in order separated by a comma for the ``-dp`` argument
+To define both *high-resolution* and *low-resolution* data paths, provide both paths in order, separated by a comma for the ``-dp`` argument

 .. code-block:: console